vaidashi/career-development-curriculum/module_two/agile_practices.md

 Length: 90 minutes

-* Opening: objectives, deliverable, why (5-6 mins)
+* Opening: objectives, deliverable, why (5 mins)
-* Waterfall vs. Agile (6 mins)
+* Waterfall vs. Agile (20 mins)
+   * Lecture (12 mins)
    * Turn & Talk (5 mins)
    * Whole Group share-out (3 mins)
+* Agile in Practice (15 mins)
+   * Lecture (5 mins)
+   * Story Practice (5 mins)
+   * Turn & Talk (5 mins)
+* Project Management Tools & Resources (10 mins)
    *

 ### Objectives (Jeff & Allison)
 * Describe the general concept of the "waterfall" model
 * Explain how "agile" differs from waterfall
 * Explain the idea of a sprint
 * Write a story following a template
-*
+* Describe how you use your strengths and leadership skills in teams
+* Describe how you might adapt your strengths according to team dynamics
+* Discuss how to leverage each others' strengths to work even more effectively in your project

 ### Deliverable (Allison)
 By Monday of Week 6, submit a written reflection on:
-* Describe plan to utilize agile as a process at Turing -- what were you already doing, what did you put into place in M2...
+* How you've used agile as a process at Turing and what kind of project management tools you utilized.
+Address these questions:
-* Reflections on how you're a leader and a teammate, reflecting on your strengths
+   * What were you already doing?
+   * What did you put into place in Module Two?
+   * What was effective?
+   * What do you want to improve on in future projects?

-* Description of the role you played in pair/group projects this module & how you utilized your leadership skills
+* Description of the role you played in your pair/group projects this module -- what was your role as a teammate?
+How did you utilize your strengths and leadership skills?
-* What agile practices you used in your projects this module; what was effective?
-What do you want to improve on in future proejcts?

-### Opening (Jeff & Allison)
+### Connections: The Why (Jeff & Allison)
 Discuss the why / provide a hook -- relating to teamwork...

 To build great software we need to be intentional about the **process**.
 Whether working solo or in groups, your process is a more significant determiner of your project's success than your technical skill.